tingfengx/tingfengx.github.io/index.md

 # Tingfeng Xia | Personal Site

 ## About me
 I am currently a Computer Science Specialist (cGPA 3.9/4.0) at University of Toronto (UTSG).
+### What I'm up to recently
+Working as group, developing a software that takes an remote senseing image as input and outputs water quality indexes with focus on the detection of blue—green algae for the Taihu Lake
 <br/>
 [Click me for CV](/assets/CV.md)